Were you in care and are now 18 or over and looking for support?

-Click HERE for more information or contact your Next Step Plus provider in your region with the details below:
+Click HERE for more information and to contact your Next Step Plus provider in your region.

 YHARS (Youth Housing and Reintegration Service, including After Care Service) provides a coordinated and integrated response to the complex needs of young people aged 12-21 years at the time of referral, who are homeless or at-risk of homelessness.